-Looking at this cake makes me think of glistering fresh new snow illuminated by a bright lite full moon!
-Not only is this cake a beautiful show stopper it also taste wonderful.
-I love this tender white cake filled a heavenly white chocolate ganache.
-Sugared cranberries finish this storybook cake to perfection to be a glorious finish to any holiday meal or party!
+When I decorated this cake, I wanted to capture the image of glistering fresh new snow illuminated by a bright full moon!
+This cake is a beautiful showstopper and tastes incredible.
+I love the contrast between tender white cake filled with a heavenly white chocolate ganache.
+Sugared cranberries finish this winter wonderland storybook cake to perfection, creating a glorious finish to any holiday meal or party!

 2 cups fresh cranberries